OfficeDev/office-js-docs-pr/docs/develop/json-manifest-overview.md

 The children of **OfficeApp** are commonly divided into two notional categories.
 The **VersionOverrides** element is one category.
 The other consists of all the other children of **OfficeApp**, which are collectively referred to as the base manifest.
 So too, the preview JSON manifest has a similar division.
 There is a top-level "extension" property that roughly corresponds in its purposes and child properties to the **VersionOverrides** element.
 The preview JSON manifest also has over 10 other top-level properties that collectively serve the same purposes as the base manifest of the XML manifest.
 These other properties can be thought of collectively as the base manifest of the JSON manifest.

 > [!NOTE]
-> When it becomes possible to combine an add-in with other Microsoft 365 extension types in a single web app, then there will be other top-level properties that don't fit into the notion of the base manifest.
+> When it becomes possible combine an add-in with other Microsoft 365 extension types in a single manifest, then there will be other top-level properties that don't fit into the notion of the base manifest.
 There will usually be a top-level property for every kind of Microsoft 365 extension type, such as "configurableTabs", "bots" and "connectors".
 For examples, see the [Teams manifest documentation](/microsoftteams/platform/resources/schema/manifest-schema).
 This structure makes clear that the "extension" property represents an Office add-in as one type of Microsoft 365 extension.

 #### Base manifest